Reaction to death of U.S. Justice Scalia

 PRESIDENT BARACK OBAMA

-"For almost 30 years, Justice Antonin 'Nino' Scalia was a larger-than-life presence on the bench, a brilliant legal mind with an energetic style, an incisive wit and colorful opinions."
+"For almost 30 years, Justice Antonin 'Nino' Scalia was a larger-than-life presence on the bench, a brilliant legal mind with an energetic style, an incisive wit and colourful opinions."

-"I plan to fulfill my constitutional responsibilities to nominate a successor in due time.
-There will be plenty of time for me to do so and for the Senate to fulfill its responsibility to give that person a fair hearing and a timely vote."
+"I plan to fulfil my constitutional responsibilities to nominate a successor in due time.
+There will be plenty of time for me to do so and for the Senate to fulfil its responsibility to give that person a fair hearing and a timely vote."

 "These are responsibilities that I take seriously, as should everyone.
 They're bigger than any one party.
 They are about our democracy.
 They're about the institution to which Justice Scalia dedicated his professional life and making sure it continues to function as the beacon of justice that our founders envisioned."